-mannykannot a day ago
+mannykannot 2 months ago

 Here's a step 0 for your debugging strategy: spend a few minutes thinking about what could account for the bug.
 Prior to its occurrence, you are thinking about what could go wrong, but now you are thinking about what did go wrong, which is a much less open-ended question.

-• marginalia_nu 21 hours ago
+• marginalia_nu 2 months ago

 I've had large success by treating the bug as a binary search problem as soon as I identify an initial state that's correct and a terminal state that's incorrect.
 It seems like a lot of work, but that's underestimating just how fast binary searches are.